jremillard/osm-import-toolkit/README.md

 Open Street Map Importing and Mechanical Edit Toolkit
 ==================

-Please read and follow the OSM import guidelines here, here, and here, no seriously, go read them.
+Please read and follow the OSM import guidelines here below.

 - http://wiki.openstreetmap.org/wiki/Import/Guidelines
 - http://wiki.openstreetmap.org/wiki/Mechanical_Edit_Policy
 - http://wiki.openstreetmap.org/wiki/Automated_Edits_code_of_conduct

-There is a lot of software spread here and there for doing mechanical edits and import of Open Street Map data.
-The goal of this repository is to collect best scripts written by myself and others for doing imports and mechanical edits and to provide technical documentation on the actual process.
+There is a lot of software around for doing mechanical edits and imports of Open Street Map data.
+The goal of this repository is to collect the best scripts written for doing imports and mechanical edits and to provide technical documentation on the actual process.